pixyzehn/AirbnbViewController/README.md

 AirbnbViewController
 ====================

-Airbnb 4.7's three-dimensional slide menu.
-Unfortunately, this menu is obsoleted in Airbnb 5.0.
-In order not to forget the legend menu, I developed it.
+Airbnb version 4.7's three-dimensional slide menu in Swift.
+Unfortunately, the menu was obsoleted in Airbnb version 5.0.
+In order not to forget the legend menu, I developed it in Swift.

 Inspired by https://github.com/TaPhuocHai/PHAirViewController.